CrayLabs/SmartSim/doc/ensemble.rst

 via the ``Ensemble.add_ml_model()`` function.
 The supported ML frameworks are TensorFlow, TensorFlow-lite, PyTorch, and ONNX.

-Users must **serialize ML models** before sending to an ``Orchestrator`` from memory or from file.
-To save a ML model to memory, SmartSim offers the ``serialize_model()`` function.
-This function returns the ML model as a byte string with the names of the input and output layers, which will be required upon uploading.
-To save a ML model to disk, SmartSim offers the ``freeze_model()`` function which returns the path to the serialized model file with the names of the input and output layers.
-Additional ML model serialization information and examples can be found in the :ref:`ML Features<ml_features_docs>` section of SmartSim.
+Users must **serialize TensorFlow ML models** before sending to an ``Orchestrator`` from memory or from file.
+To save a TensorFlow model to memory, SmartSim offers the ``serialize_model()`` function.
+This function returns the TF model as a byte string with the names of the input and output layers, which will be required upon uploading.
+To save a TF model to disk, SmartSim offers the ``freeze_model()`` function which returns the path to the serialized TF model file with the names of the input and output layers.
+Additional TF model serialization information and examples can be found in the :ref:`ML Features<ml_features_docs>` section of SmartSim.

 .. note::
-    Uploading an ML model from memory is supported for standalone ``Orchestrators``.
+    Uploading an ML model from memory is only supported for standalone ``Orchestrators``.

 When attaching an ML model using ``Ensemble.add_ml_model()``, the following arguments are offered to customize storage and execution: